Bardiya National Park

 Bardiya National Park is a protected area in Nepal that was established in 1988 as Royal Bardia National Park.
 Covering an area of 968 km2 it is the largest and most undisturbed national park in Nepal's Terai, adjoining the eastern bank of the Karnali River and bisected by the Babai River in the Bardiya District.
 Its northern limits are demarcated by the crest of the Siwalik Hills.
 The Nepalgunj-Surkhet highway partly forms the southern boundary, but seriously disrupts the protected area.
-Natural boundaries to human settlements are formed in the west by the Geruwa, a branch of the Karnali River, and in the southeast by the Babai River.
+Natural boundaries for human settlements are formed in the west by the Geruwa, a branch of the Karnali River, and in the southeast by the Babai River.

 Together with the neighboring Banke National Park, the coherent protected area of 1437 km2 represents the Tiger Conservation Unit (TCU) Bardia-Banke that extends over 2231 km2 of alluvial grasslands and subtropical moist deciduous forests.

 History

 In 1815, Nepal lost this region to the East India Company through the Sugauli Treaty.
 For 45 years it was a part of British India and returned to Nepal in 1860 in recognition for supporting the suppression of the Indian Independence movement in 1857.
 Today, this annexed area is still called Naya Muluk meaning new country.
-An area of 368 km2 was set aside as Royal Hunting Reserve in 1969 and gazetted as Royal Karnali Wildlife Reserve in 1976.
-In 1982, it was proclaimed as Royal Bardia Wildlife Reserve and extended to include the Babai River Valley in 1984.
-Finally in 1988, the protected area was gazetted as national park.
+An area of 368 km2 was set aside as the Royal Hunting Reserve in 1969 and gazetted as the Royal Karnali Wildlife Reserve in 1976.
+In 1982, it was proclaimed as the Royal Bardia Wildlife Reserve and extended to include the Babai River Valley in 1984.
+Finally in 1988, the protected area was gazetted as a national park.

 The approximately 1500 people who used to live in this valley have been resettled elsewhere.
-Since farming has ceased in the Babai Valley, the natural regenerated vegetation makes the area a prime habitat for wildlife.
+Since farming has ceased in the Babai Valley, the naturally regenerated vegetation makes the area a prime habitat for wildlife.

-Vegetation
+Flora

 About 70% of the park is covered with forest, with the balance a mixture of grassland, savannah and riverine forest.

-The flora recorded in the park comprises 839 species of flora, including 173 vascular plant species comprising 140 dicots, 26 monocots, six fern, and one gymnosperm species.
+The flora recorded in the park comprises 839 species, including 173 vascular plant species comprising 140 dicots, 26 monocots, six ferns, and one gymnosperm species.

 Fauna

-The wide range of vegetation types in forest and grassland provides excellent habitat for 642 faunal species.
-The Karnali-Babai river system, their small tributaries and myriads of oxbow lakes is habitat for 125 recorded species of fish.
-A small population of gharial inhabits the rivers.
+The wide range of vegetation types in forests and grasslands provides excellent habitat for 642 faunal species.
+The Karnali-Babai river system, its small tributaries, and myriad oxbow lakes are habitats for 125 recorded species of fish.
+A small population of gharials inhabits the rivers.
 Apart from the mugger crocodiles, 23 reptile and amphibian species have been recorded.

 Mammals

-The Bardiya National Park is home to at least 53 mammals including greater one-horned rhinoceros, Indian elephant, Bengal tiger, barasingha, and Gangetic dolphin.
+The Bardiya National Park is home to at least 53 mammals including Indian rhinoceros, Indian elephant, Bengal tiger, barasingha, and Gangetic dolphin.

 A rusty-spotted cat was sighted for the time in summer 2012.

 A fishing cat was recorded in Babai River valley in winter 2017.